Colorectal Cancer Awareness Month: Early detection is the best prevention

+“The rate of people being diagnosed with colon and rectal cancers each year has dropped overall since the mid-1980s, mainly because more people are getting screened and changing their lifestyle-related risk factors,” the American Cancer Society added.

-Colorectal cancer often discovered on a colonoscopy, whether done for symptoms or as a screening exam, recommended for everyone at age 45,” stated Army Lt.
+“The colon and rectum, also referred to as the large intestine, are the last several feet of the gastrointestinal tract and are responsible mostly for absorbing water prior to evacuation of stool.
+The human body is made up of cells that grow and divide regularly throughout our lives.
+Colorectal cancer (CRC) occurs when those cells in the large intestine begin to grow or divide abnormally, invade into the wall of the colon, and sometimes lymph nodes or other organs.
+CRC is often discovered on a colonoscopy, whether done for symptoms or as a screening exam, recommended for everyone at age 45,” stated Army Lt.
 Col. (Dr.) Mary O’Donnell, chief of colon and rectal surgery at Walter Reed National Military Medical Center (WRNMMC).

+“People who are in good health and with a life expectancy of more and with a life expectancy of more than 10 years should continue regular colorectal cancer screening through age 75,” according to the American Cancer Society.

+“Risk factors for colorectal cancer include increasing age, a family history of colorectal cancer or colon polyps, and diets high in animal fat and low in calcium, folate and fiber,” O’Donnell explained.
+She recommends people eat plenty of fruits and vegetables and avoid smoking and excessive alcohol use.
+“It’s recommended that adults eat 25 to 35 grams of fiber daily.”

 |Date Taken: